riman7/live-chat/README.md

 - **ChatGPT** for providing frontend code suggestions and guidance.
 - **DeepSeek** for offering additional insights and improvements.

+For backend development, I referred to tutorials by the **Programming Experience** YouTube channel, which were instrumental in understanding and implementing the core functionalities of the application.

 ---

 ## Installation and Setup